grindsa/acme2certifier/docs/external_database_support.md

 All [databases supported by Django](https://docs.djangoproject.com/en/5.0/ref/databases/) should work in theory; MariaDB and PostgreSQL will be tested during [release regression](https://github.com/grindsa/acme2certifier/blob/master/.github/workflows/django_tests..yml).

+The following documentation explains how to configure Django-based database access depending on your installation method.

-This guide is written for **Ubuntu 24.04**; however, adapting it to other Linux distributions should not be difficult.
+This guide focusses on docker and **Ubuntu 24.04** based deb-deployments; however, adapting it to other Linux distributions should not be difficult.

 ## Preparation